 If you like coffee, you’ll love these deals.
-You don’t need to live without excellent coffee.
-With newer coffee makers, you don’t have to go out to a coffee shop for a great brew.
-Home coffee makers and machines can make the magic happen in your kitchen.
 We gathered the best deals for coffee makers and espresso machines from Keurig, Ninja, Nespresso, Breville, and more.
 Whether you’re looking for a single-serve coffee capsule brewer or a combination coffee and espresso machine with all the bells and whistles, we scoured major merchant sites to bring you the latest and greatest deals.
 We’ll update this post regularly, so be sure to check back when you’re in the market for a new java maker.

 Today’s top deals on coffee makers

 - – $42, was $46

 - – $83, was $100

 How to choose a coffee maker

 Single-serving or carafe brews